ZiggyCreatures/FusionCache/docs/README.md

 # :book: Documentation

-Some arguments can be explained a little bit more:
+Some topics can be explained a little bit more:

 - [**:unicorn: A Gentle Introduction**](AGentleIntroduction.md): what you need to know first
 - [**:bomb: Fail-Safe**](FailSafe.md): an explanation of how the fail-safe mechanism works